LionizeWebworks/Clone/README.md

 I did not at _any_ point cut and paste lines code from the original Neopets website.
 Every bit of HTML, CSS and Javascript functionality you see was completely handwritten by me through interaction, eyeballing and a WHOLE lot of tab cycling alone.

 _Note_ This is currently ONLY  a fullscreen clone.
 I will go back and add media queries at a later date.

-I did not use Devtools to:
+I __did not__ use Devtools to:
-*Find out what display or position values were being used *set my sizing for anything
+* Find out what display or position values were being used
+* Set my sizing for anything
-*name things (naming things is hard)
+* Name things (naming things is hard)
-*see how elements/containers were organized
+* See how elements/containers were organized
-*execute functional interactivity
+* Write the Javascript Functionality

 I __did__ use Devtools to:
-*Get the hex values for colors.
+* Get the hex values for colors.
-*Get links for images
+* Get links for images
+* Get some spacing/sizing references
+* Save and use images, of course.
+* Find font names.

 ## Why did I do it this way?